aknuds1/chuckjs/README.md

     grunt

-At this point, the parser has been built as src/parser.js.
+At this point, the parser has been built as lib/parser.js.
+CoffeeScript source files (in src/) are also compiled to JavaScript beneath lib/.

 ## Test

-There is currently a single, simple test for ChuckJS, testparse.coffee.
-Run it as follows:
+There is currently a single, simple test for ChuckJS, testparse.js.
+Run it as follows (after building with grunt):

-    coffee testparse.coffee
+    node testparse.js